 A quick guide to the US-China trade war

-Over the past year, the world's two largest economies have imposed tariffs on billions of dollars worth of one another's goods.
+The dispute has seen the US and China impose tariffs on hundreds of billions of dollars worth of one another's goods.

 US President Donald Trump has long accused China of unfair trading practices and intellectual property theft.

-In China, there is a perception that the US is trying to curb its rise as a global economic power.
+In China, there is a perception that America is trying to curb its rise as a global economic power.

 What tariffs have been imposed?

-So far, the US has imposed tariffs on more than $360bn (£296bn) of Chinese goods, and China has retaliated with tariffs on more than $110bn of US products.
+The US has imposed tariffs on more than $360bn (£268bn) of Chinese goods, and China has retaliated with tariffs on more than $110bn of US products.

-Washington delivered three rounds of tariffs last year, and a fourth one in September.
-The latest round targeted Chinese imports, from meat to musical instruments, with a 15% duty.
+Washington delivered three rounds of tariffs in 2018, and a fourth one in September last year.
+The most recent round targeted Chinese imports, from meat to musical instruments, with a 15% duty.

-Beijing has hit back with tariffs ranging from 5% to 25% on US goods.
+Beijing hit back with tariffs ranging from 5% to 25% on US goods.